Tips For Shopping Sustainably At Coles Or Woolworths

 Know your labels

-Australian Made = Australian food labelling has recently undergone some changes.
-Packaged food must carry a statement identifying either:
+Australian Made Packaged food must carry a statement identifying either:

-• the country where the food was manufactured or packaged and that the food is a mix of ingredients imported into that country or a mix of local and imported ingredients.
+• The country where the food was manufactured or packaged, and whether the food is a mix of ingredients imported into that country or a mix of local and imported ingredients.

-Read the labels and try to choose food that has a higher percentage if not all of the ingredients made and packaged in Australia.
+Read the labels and try to choose food that has a higher percentage of ingredients made and packaged in Australia.
 The food labels site is a good place to learn more about how Australian food is being labelled.

 Buy Organic